Laelapa/guarddoggo/README.md

 # guarddoggo
-A faithful Go library for JWT and refresh token management.
+A faithful Go package for JWT and refresh token management.
 Keeps your auth tokens on a tight leash.

 > [!IMPORTANT]
 > This is a **work in progress**.
 No functionality implemented yet.